Pennsylvania Scottish Rite

 Pennsylvania Scottish Rite and its affiliated Valleys acknowledge and yield allegiance to the Supreme Council, Thirty-third Degree, Ancient Accepted Scottish Rite for the Northern Masonic Jurisdiction of the United States of America, whose Grand East is in Lexington, Massachusetts and whose Officers are:

 Ill.
-Mark Roth, 33°, Grand Lieutenant Commander
+Steven E. Smith, 33°, Grand Lieutenant Commander

 Ill.
 Richard W. Elliott, 33°, Grand Minister of State